 The proposed Project would not infiltrate flows to allow for groundwater recharge and as such, would have no impact on increasing groundwater levels and affecting groundwater quality.
 The proposed Project would require temporary construction dewatering for excavation for the underground storage gallery.
 It is anticipated that groundwater would be directed by gravity to a sump location within the excavation area and pumped to the Alondra Drain for discharge in compliance with the NPDES dewatering permit.
-The County would comply with requirements of Order No. R4-2018-0125, General NPDES Permit No. CAG994004, Waste Discharge Requirements for Discharges of Groundwater from Construction and Project Dewatering to Surface Waters in Coastal Watersheds of Los Angeles and Ventura Counties.
-Dewatering is not expected to substantially deplete groundwater supplies or interfere substantially with groundwater recharge compared to the overall use of groundwater in the South Coast Hydrologic region.
+The County would comply with requirements of Order No. R4-2018-0125, General NPDES Permit No. CAG994004, Waste Discharge Requirements for Discharges of Groundwater from Construction and Project Dewatering is not expected to substantially deplete groundwater supplies or interfere substantially with groundwater recharge compared to the overall use of groundwater in the South Coast Hydrologic region.
 Any effect to aquifer volume and the local groundwater table level would be negligible.
 Therefore, impacts would be less than significant.